cpm-cmake/CPM.cmake/README.md

 ```

 The origin may be specified by a `GIT_REPOSITORY`, but other sources, such as direct URLs, are [also supported](https://cmake.org/cmake/help/v3.11/module/ExternalProject.html#external-project-definition).
 If `GIT_TAG` hasn't been explicitly specified it defaults to `v(VERSION)`, a common convention for git projects.
-This prefix can also be set be specifying the parameter `VERSION_PREFIX`.
+On the other hand, if `VERSION` hasn't been explicitly specified, CPM can automatically identify the version from the git tag in some common cases.
 `GIT_TAG` can also be set to a specific commit or a branch name such as `master` to always download the most recent version.
 The optional argument `FIND_PACKAGE_ARGUMENTS` can be specified to a string of parameters that will be passed to `find_package` if enabled (see below).